ChaLearn Challenges on Image and Video Inpainting @WCCI18

 - Validation data without missing parts will be also provided to participants at the beginning of the competition.
 Participants will be able to submit predictions to the CodaLab platform, and receive immediate feedback on their performance on the validation data set (there will be a validation leaderboard in the platform), during the feed-back phase.

 - Final evaluation (test) data will be made available to participants one week before the end of the competition (see schedule), for the final evaluation phase.

-Dataset sizes are given as the total of collected/pre-processed images and videos as indicated in Table 1.
-We split the datasets in each track in 60%-20%-20% for train/validation/test phases.
+Dataset sizes are given as the total of collected/pre-processed images and videos as indicated in Tracks.
+We split the datasets in each track in 70%-15%-15% for train/validation/test phases.
 For the feed-back phase, the participants will submit prediction results through the CodaLab platform.
-For the test phase, we will ask for both for prediction results and code (that will be run on the provided Docker).
+For the test phase, we will ask for both for prediction results and code.

 V. Jain and S. Seung, “Natural image denoising with convolutional networks,” in Advances in Neural Information Processing Systems, 2009, pp. 769–776.